istio/istio.io/content/en/blog/2024/v1-apis/index.md

 Furthermore, Istio maintains a strictly identical schema across all versions of an API due to limitations in [CRD versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/).
 Therefore, even though there is a `v1` Telemetry API, the three `v1alpha1` fields mentioned [above](#telemetry-api) can still be utilized when declaring a `v1` Telemetry API resource.

-For risk-averse environments, we have added a **stable validation policy**, a [validating admission policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) which can ensures that only `v1` APIs and fields are used with Istio APIs.
+For risk-averse environments, we have added a **stable validation policy**, a [validating admission policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) which can ensure that only `v1` APIs and fields are used with Istio APIs.

 In new environments, selecting the stable validation policy upon installing Istio will guarantee that all future Custom Resources created or updated are `v1` and contain only `v1` features.